afreisinger/terraform-s3-static-website-localstack/README.md

     terraform plan
     terraform apply -auto-approve
     ```

-With these steps, you will clone the repository, enter the project directory, and execute the necessary Terraform commands to initialize, plan, and apply the configuration.
+With these steps, you will install LocalStack, clone the repository, enter the project directory, and execute the necessary Terraform commands to initialize, plan, and apply the configuration without requiring manual confirmation.

 * * *